-Bonsai trees are often grow indoors but they can also been grown outdoors.
+Bonsai trees are often grown indoors but they can also be grown outdoors.
 We've put together a useful video on growing bonsai trees in your garden:

 The light requirements for bonsai tree care is dependent on what species it is.
 After all, they are trees and outside is their natural habitat so they do typically need a lot of light.
 Most bonsai trees will not survive with artificial lighting indoors (unless you are exceptionally skilled), so it is best to play it safe and always position your bonsai tree where it can receive natural light.

 The soil you use for your bonsai tree is an essential ingredient to its health.
-There are a range of ready mixed soils you can buy online but it is also a good idea to make your own.
+There is a range of ready-mixed soils you can buy online but it is also a good idea to make your own.
 Creating your own bonsai soil will save you some money and allow you to have a lot more control over the right mix.
-The three key components to the perfect bonsai soil is good drainage, good water retention and good aeration.
+The three key components to the perfect bonsai soil are good drainage, good water retention and good aeration.

-Bonsai soil should be mixed with akadama, potting compost and a fine gravel.
-Akadama is a Japanese hard baked clay which is specifically produced for bonsai tree care.
-On its own potting compost would not be ideal at all, as it doesn't aerate or drain well, but as part of good bonsai soil mixture it can be perfect.
+Bonsai soil should be mixed with akadama, potting compost and fine gravel.
+Akadama is a Japanese hard-baked clay which is specifically produced for bonsai tree care.
+On its own potting compost would not be ideal at all, as it doesn't aerate or drain well, but as part of good bonsai soil mixture, it can be perfect.
 The draining and aerating is where the fine gravel comes in.
 Together, these three ingredients will provide the most healthy soils for your bonsai.
-The mix should vary between deciduous and confierous trees however, as you should use more akadama and less potting mix for coniferous trees.
-For deciduous bonsai soil you should use a ratio of 2:1:1 in favour of akadama.
+The mix should vary between deciduous and coniferous trees however, as you should use more akadama and less potting mix for coniferous trees.
+For deciduous bonsai soil, you should use a ratio of 2:1:1 in favour of akadama.
 For coniferous you should use a ratio 3:1:2 of akadama, potting mix and fine gravel respectively.

 Although it may seem obvious, just giving your bonsai tree everything it needs will go a long way to preventing disease.
-This will allow it protect itself from various illnesses, viruses and funghi.
-There are a number of things you can do to assist the bonsai however.
+This will allow it to protect itself from various illnesses, viruses and fungi.
+There are a number of things you can do to assist the bonsai, however.
 Keeping the soil optimum for your tree is essential, such as aerating it, and keeping it free from fallen leaves, blooms and other objects.
-You can also fertilise the soil from time to time to ensure it has the right nutient level, and repot when necessary so the bonsai tree does not become pot bound.
+You can also fertilise the soil from time to time to ensure it has the right nutrient level, and re-pot when necessary so the bonsai tree does not become pot bound.

 Re-potting a bonsai tree is not as straight forward as it seems.
 Aside from the health conditions come with the right drainage, it is a personal decision that reflects your own style.

-Your base criteria is the right measurements for your bonsai.
-The right depth is of course an essential as you are working towards adapting the bonsai root system.
+Your base criteria are the right measurements for your bonsai.
+The right depth is, of course, an essential as you are working towards adapting the bonsai root system.
 Once you have established the size and shape of your pot you can begin to decide what material your pot will be.
 Popular choices are ceramic, porcelain or stone, but you can go with glass, plastic, concrete and metal also.
 Be careful if you want to re-pot your bonsai in metal as some can release harmful toxins, so do your due diligence.

 That is it, please let us know if you have any questions around bonsai tree care.
 Have you got any top tips that you do for your bonsai?
 Let us know about it @LoveTheGarden.